Compact Travel Accessories and Travel Hacks From Full Time Travelers

 If you haven’t tried Kindle Unlimited before, you can sign up for a free trial.

-An obvious question for anyone who is out of the country as much as we are but still runs a business is: what about U.S. Mail!?
+An obvious question for anyone who is out of the country as much as we are but still runs a business is: what about U.S. Mail while traveling full time!?

-Even though we can conduct 98% of business online, there are some tax and business registration issues that still have to be handled by snail mail.
+Even though we can conduct 98% of business online, there are some tax and business registration issues that still have to be handled by snail mail during full time travel.

 Traveling Mailbox and the Traveling Mailbox app is a brilliant travel hack that we use.